oAGoulart/awesome-nollm/README.md

 ## Tools
 ### Web Browser
-- [Vivaldi](https://vivaldi.com/download/) - Has some similarities to Opera.
+- [Vivaldi](https://vivaldi.com/download/) - 🆓🔒 Has some similarities to Opera.
 The developers have taken a firm stance against the "AI trend", read about it [here](https://vivaldi.com/blog/technology/vivaldi-wont-allow-a-machine-to-lie-to-you/).
 Their iOS app allows showing tabs at the top/bottom of the UI.
 On desktop you will have: RAM usage for each page and built-in translation, notes, tasks, mail, and RSS feed panel -- these replaced all extensions I had, only kept uBlock.

 ### Cloud Storage
-- [MEGA](https://mega.io) - Allows file syncing on-device; zero-knowledge encryption for all data; but, if you are serious about putting files in the cloud, then you will need to subscribe to one of their plans.
-Free accounts have limited data transfer, but the plans are cheap compared to its competitors.
+- [MEGA](https://mega.io) - ✴️🔒 Allows file syncing on-device; zero-knowledge encryption for all data; but, if you are serious about taking your files to the cloud, then you will need to subscribe to one of their plans.
+Free accounts have limited data transfer, but the plans are cheap compared to their competitors.

 ### WebMail Provider
-- [Fastmail](https://www.fastmail.com) - Privacy-first private email hosting with most features you can find on Google Workspace.
+- [Fastmail](https://www.fastmail.com) - 💶🔒 Privacy-first private email hosting with most features you can find on Google Workspace.
 It is worth the price.

 ### Text Editor
-- [Neovim](https://github.com/neovim/neovim) - Vim-fork focused on extensibility and usability.
+- [Neovim](https://github.com/neovim/neovim) - 🆓 Vim-fork focused on extensibility and usability.
 More useful than `nano` but not as cluttered as a GUI application.
-- [Kile](https://apps.kde.org/kile/) - LaTeX frontend by KDE.
+- [Kile](https://apps.kde.org/kile/) - 🆓 LaTeX frontend by KDE.
 I've used it now for some time, it is not as stable as [TeXworks](https://www.tug.org/texworks/), but it has many more features.
 You should install [MiKTeX](https://miktex.org) first and -- for best experience -- [Okular](https://apps.kde.org/okular/), [ImageMagick](https://imagemagick.org).

 ### Code Editor
-- [VSCodium](https://vscodium.com) - VSCode but with no MS telemetry or LLM.
+- [VSCodium](https://vscodium.com) - 🆓 VSCode but with no MS telemetry or LLM.
 It took me some time to transition from VSCode, but it was worth it (anecdote: it does feel snappier/faster).

 ### Graphics Editor
-- [PixiEditor](https://pixieditor.net) - Supports pixel art, vector and raster editing, heightmaps, sprite sheets, and animations.
+- [PixiEditor](https://pixieditor.net) - 🆓 Supports pixel art, vector and raster editing, heightmaps, sprite sheets, and animations.
 Developers explicitly state no-AI use.
 I did not test all features, but this project is quite promising.

 ### Grammar Checker
-- [Harper](https://writewithharper.com) - Runs _English_ grammar checking on-device.
+- [Harper](https://writewithharper.com) - 🆓 Runs _English_ grammar checking on-device.
 Might have other languages in the future.
   > No network request, no massive language models, no fuss.

 ### GIS
-- [uMap](https://umap.openstreetmap.fr/en/about/) - Create layered maps that can be embbeded on any site.
+- [uMap](https://umap.openstreetmap.fr/en/about/) - 🆓 Create layered maps that can be embbeded on any site.
 Has high-quality aerial imagery layer for France (provided by [IGN](https://www.ign.fr/)).

 ### Office Suite
-- [LibreOffice](https://www.libreoffice.org) - Not much to add, most of you should use it already.
+- [LibreOffice](https://www.libreoffice.org) - 🆓 Not much to add, most of you should use it already.
 I tend to use Writer for formatting and spell checking, then I use LaTeX to render my documents -- I do not use Calc as often.

 ## AI-Related Settings
 1. If you use Pinterest, disable the setting ["Use your data to train Pinterest Canvas"](https://help.pinterest.com/en/article/manage-genai-settings).